HumaIlyas/DjangoNews/README.md

 ## User stories

 ### As a site user/site owner
-* View likes: As a site user/site owner I can view the number of likes on each news so that I can see which is the most popular or viral news these days
+* View likes: As a site user/site owner I can view the number of likes on each post so that I can see which is the most popular or viral news these days
-* View comments: As a site user/site owner I can view comments on an individual news so that I can read the conversation among the community
+* View comments: As a site user/site owner I can view comments on an individual post so that I can read the conversation among the community
-* Manage the news: As a site owner I can create, read, update and delete posts so that I can manage my news content
+* Manage posts: As a site owner I can create, read, update and delete posts so that I can manage my news content
-* Categorize the news: As a site user/site owner I can view the list of news based on their category
+* Categorize a post: As a site user/site owner I can view the list of posts based on their category
-* Create draft news: As a site owner I can create draft news so that I can finish writing the content later on
+* Create draft posts: As a site owner I can create draft posts so that I can finish writing the content later on
-* Approve comments: As a site owner I can approve or disapprove comments so that I can filter out the objectionable comments
+* Approve comments: As a site owner I can approve or disapprove comments on each post so that I can filter out the objectionable comments

 ### As a site user
-* Site pagination: As a site user I can view a paginated list of news so that I can easily select the news to view
+* Site pagination: As a site user I can view a paginated list of posts so that I can easily select the post to view
-* Easy navigation: As a site User I can easily navigate around the different pages of the website
+* Easy navigation: As a site user I can easily navigate around the different pages of the website
-* View the news list: As a site user I can view the list of news so that I can select the one to read
+* View post list: As a site user I can view the list of posts so that I can select the one to read
-* Open the news: As a site user I can click on the title of the news so that I can read the full text about that news
+* Open a post: As a site user I can click on the title of the post so that I can read the full text about that news
 * Account registration: As a site user I can register an account so that I can comment and like the news
-* Comment on the news: As a site user I can leave comments on the news so that I can be involved in the conversation with the community
+* Comment on a post: As a site user I can leave comments on the posts so that I can be involved in the conversation with the community
-* Like the news: As a site user I can like the news so that I can interact with the news content and share my feelings about that news
+* Like/Unlike a post: As a site user I can like or unlike a post so that I can interact with the content and share my feelings about that news

 ## Structure of the website
 * The design of the website is user-friendy as this is responsive on all type of devices: desktop, laptops, tablets, ipads and mobiles.